 Displacement is also a challenge for the families of Fijian villages since Cyclone Winston.
 Children have been taken away from the landscape they have known and the landscapes they have known have been taken from them.
 Solastalgia is a new concept adopted by academia in the wake of the plethora of natural disasters in the world.
 It is the state of mind of people whose environments have been irrevocably changed by natural or environmental ruin.
 Children of Fijian villages that have been destroyed by Cyclone Winston may be suffering from this condition and this study will help define and connect with their experiences.

 Biography: I emigrated to Australia from the United States in 1978.
 After years of caring for my family I obtained a diploma in Library and Information Sciences from CIT and a diploma of IT Multimedia from ANU College.
-I worked as a library technician for 15 years at the National Library of Australia, IATSIS and the Australian Sports Commission.
-In 2006 I began part-time study for a Batchelor of Arts degree.
+I worked as a library technician for 15 years at the National Library of Australia, AIATSIS and the Australian Sports Commission.
+In 2006, I began part-time study for a Bachelor of Arts degree.
 I retired from full time work in 2014 and commenced full time study in 2015.
-I obtained by Batchelor of Arts with Honours in 2015.
+I obtained my Bachelor of Arts with Honours in 2015.
 I commenced my PhD study in August of 2016.

 Architecture and RaMarama Village: Developing a culturally sustainable Indigenous space and place for rural Fijian women

-Setoki Tuiteci – MA Research (commenced in 2012)
+Setoki Tuiteci – MA Research Candidate (commenced 2012)

 Improving the quality of the Fijian Built environment through the Development of an Environmental Design Ethic from traditional Fijian knowledge to Modern Fijian Architecture